 As a result, the Company started a second deep hole (GTCM24-056) to intersect the CS below hole GTCM24-055 and at approximately 600 metres below the Robertson shaft (depth of 1,900 metres).
-Once completed, the new master hole will be used for setting up multiple wedges.
+The completed new master hole is to be used for setting up multiple wedges.

 Drill hole GTCM24-056 was collared in mafic volcanics and subsequently intersected a granite from 264 meters to 1,365 metres.
 The granite contained numerous quartz veins with pyrite, arsenopyrite, stibnite, sphalerite and one occurrence of visible gold.
 On April 17, 2024, drill hole assays were reported on the new gold mineralization ranging up to 13.90 g/t Au over 0.60 metres in the hanging granite wall of the Con Shear.
-The hole intersected the Con Shear structure from 1,366-1,405 metres from surface with anomalous gold assays up to 0.6 g/t Au over 0.6 metres.
-On May 22, 2024, the Company reported hole GTCM24-056 had reached a downhole depth of 2,265 metres.
+The hole intersected the Con Shear structure from 1,366 to 1,405 metres from surface with anomalous gold assays up to 0.6 g/t Au over 0.6 metres.
+On July 29, 2024, the Company announced that hole GTCM24-056 was stopped at a downhole depth of 3,002 metres.
+The CS was not intersected indicating the steepening of the CS structure at depth.